davidmarkclements/v8-perf/readme.md

 the values in the object.
 On top of that, procedural loops remain faster than functional programming.
 So there may be some more work to do when it comes to iterating over objects.

-Also, for those who've used `for`-`in` for it's performance benefits it's going to be a painful moment when we lose a large chunk of speed with no alternative approach available.
+Also, for those who've used `for`-`in` for its performance benefits it's going to be a painful moment when we lose a large chunk of speed with no alternative approach available.

 ### Creating objects